Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 2 The UNIX Architecture and Command Usage.markdown

 01. Describe briefly the UNIX architecture explaining the role played by the kernel and shell in sharing the workload.

     The UNIX system divides the labor between two agencies - the _kernel_ and the _shell_.
 Kernel interacts with the machines hardware and the shell interacts with the user.
 Kernel is responsible for all sorts of system management activities.
-Shell performs the job of command interpretation and gets a command line executed with the help of the kernel.
+Shell performs the job of command interpretation and gets a command-line executed with the help of the kernel.

     _File_ and _Process_ are two core entities present in a UNIX system.
 A file is an array of bytes and a process is a file in execution.

-    UNIX kernel provides _system calls_ - C language routines which provides interfaces for communication to shell and other applications.
+    UNIX kernel provides _system calls_ - built-in C language routines which provides interfaces for communication to shell and other applications.

 02. Explain briefly the significance of a UNIX file and the relation it has to a process.
 Why do UNIX systems predominantly use text files?

     Everything is represented in UNIX by a file which is just an array of bytes.
 A file when executed as a program is called a process.
-A file is stored on disk and a process exists in memory.
+A file is stored on disk and a process exists in main memory.

     UNIX systems predominantly use text file as they are easy to edit.
 A lot of programs (called scripts) are stored in their source form and can be directly executed by an interpreter.
-UNIX started out as an operating system targeted towards engineering community regularly tinkers with configuration parameters and program source code.
+UNIX started out as an operating system targeted towards engineering community, and engineers tend to frequently tinker with configuration parameters and program source code.
 Engineers also constantly create new program and share it with their peers.
 Using text file format makes all of these activities much easier.
 UNIX also provide a large collection of text manipulation tools to enable editing files without using an editor.

 03. What do multiprogramming, multiuser and multitasking mean?